-In this section, we propose to specify services using an extended form of Larsen's modal specifications [5].
+In this section, we propose to specify services using an extended form of Larsen's modal specifications [6].
 The extension is twofold.
-On the one hand, service specifications express requirements about the behaviour of the service seen from the environment (service requester), hence they should abstract from the unobservable events of the service provider.
-Given modal specifications over a set of observable events Σ_o , we shall therefore consider as an associated class of models a family of LTS's over a larger alphabet of events $\Sigma \supseteq \Sigma_o$ (drawing inspiration from Hüttel and Larsen's observable refinements which were introduced for the same purpose in [6]).
+On the one hand, service specifications express requirements about the behaviour of the service seen from the environment (service requester), hence they may abstract from some unobservable events of the service provider.
+Given modal specifications over a set of observable events Σ_o , we shall therefore consider as an associated class of models a family of LTS's over a larger alphabet of events $\Sigma \supseteq \Sigma_o$ (drawing some inspiration from Hüttel and Larsen's observable refinements which were introduced for a similar but different purpose in [7]).
 On the other hand, we shall provide modal specifications with final states, and similarly for their LTS models (service providers), so that the ability to terminate interactive sessions can be taken into account as a main requirement in the definition of the satisfaction relation.